Fly!: Gameplay

 It includes simulation of air traffic control features as well as aircraft's on-board systems, and was acclaimed for its highly detailed fully working interactive cockpits.
 Featured aircraft are fixed-wing light to medium aircraft.
 An enhanced version, Fly!
 2K, and add-on, Wilco's 737 for Fly!, were released in 2000.
 Fly!
 2K added user-created add-ons, enhanced graphics, real world and real-time weather generation via the ability to import METAR reports from NOAA, and support for Roger Wilco.
 The improvements were made available for owners of the original Fly! via a free patch.
 Another version titled Fly!
 2K: German Edition was released in early 2001.
 It added Ruhr area to the game.
 It is intended to replace the Fly!
 2 main program (exe) and remain fully compatible with previous versions, scenery, aircraft, etc. The first publicly available version was released in 2010.

 Development

 The game was in development for more than three years.
+It was developed by a team of 20 people.